 Let us consider the great command, "Go ye into all the world."
 Has the Gospel done anything for you?
-Yo say, "Yes."
+You say, "Yes."
 Then tell your neighbors.
-Are there no yet fields of ripened grain?
-Does your field need anawakening?
-Send word to your paper and let us all
+Are there not yet fields of ripened grain?
+Does your field need an awakening?
+Send word to your paper and let us all know about it.
+When we know each other better, the distance will not be so great between us; we'll be listening in on the radio.